r0454014/Cisco-CCNA5-Reference/Cisco CCNA2 command overview.md

-Cisco CCNA2 command overview - Chapter 10-11
+Cisco CCNA2 Command Overview
 ============================================
 About
 -----
 Round brackets () indicate required variables, square brackets [] indicate optional variables.
 Piping symbols  |  indicate options.
 All types of backquotes and asterisks in this source file are to be ignored; they are only relevant for Markdown rendering.

 The command list presents the command, followed by a basic description of its functionality.